London's 2026 Basement Legalization Bylaws, Explained in Plain English.

 "Order to Comply" Resolutions

 How We Help: We explain the Service London enforcement process so you don't panic.
-Then, if requested, we introduce you to permit specialists who can draft retroactive plans to lift your Stop Work Orders.
+Then, if requested, we introduce you to permit specialists who can draft retroactive plans to help lift your Stop Work Orders.

 Knowing The Rules (The Safe Route)